Welcome to Yeovil & South Somerset LETS

 When trading, people often meet other people in their area that they haven't met before.
 Because of the informality and common ground of LETS, making friends over a cup of tea (or coffee) is far more likely to happen!

 Another sociable aspect of LETS can arise from people joining a work party to get a job done.
 A good example would be a group of members planting a hedge in just over an hour, and having fun doing it, when it would take the landowner a couple of days arduous toil.
 This is bringing back the 'barn raising' tradition - which built communities as well as barns ...

 Social events are a vital feature of LETS groups.
 Not everybody may want to take part in these, but for those who do, they are a great opportunity for getting to know people and offer another way to trade.
 Their format will be created by the membership and their particular interests, but examples might be: potluck suppers, barbecues, clothes trading parties - for exchanging all those clothes you are tired of, picnics, ceilidhs, car boot sales, music nights, fun quiz nights, craft fairs, Christmas fairs, etc. Every one from bread bakers and candlestick makers, to potters and plant growers, woodworkers, artists and stitchers can trade their wares for Jacks.
 The list and possibilities are endless.
 So, if you have any ideas or requests for social events, or would like to organise/host one please do.
-Hosting an event earns 10 Scrumpies.
+Members can charge Scrumpies for hosting an event.
 It can then be advertised in the newsletter sent out monthly.
-Which by the way pays 5 Scrumpies for articles submitted and printed.
+Which by the way pays 5 Scrumpies for articles (over 150 words) submitted and printed.